twolfson/twolfson.com/articles/startup-time-investing.md

 In this article, I cover how I orient around operational processes, when to invest time in them, and when to not.

-This article will not cover company-wide prioritization (e.g. should we build feature X or feature Y?), that's usually not owned by engineering (short version: metrics + what are people asking for + impact on churn and conversions).

 # Modes of transportation
 An operational task is a task that emerges from running a business (e.g. generating reports, onboarding customers, setting up a server, [making donuts][]).

 [making donuts]: https://www.youtube.com/watch?v=XyZtMfMWONI

-Each of these tasks has a time cost associated with it (time to do the task) as well as the amount you've invested to make it faster.
+Each of these tasks has a time cost associated with it (time to do the task) as well as the amount you've invested to make it faster (time and/or money).

 ![Bar graph of time spent vs time invested](/public/images/articles/startup-time-investing/time-comparison.svg)

-I like to reframe the investment as a mode of transportation. i.e. If we invest the time and/or money into a bike/car/rocketship/etc for this task, is it worth it?
+I like to reframe the investment as a mode of transportation. e.g. If we invest 4 hours into building a bike/car/rocketship/etc for this task, is it worth it?

 ![Same bar graph as above but with pedestrian and car emojis on it](/public/images/articles/startup-time-investing/time-comparison-with-modes.svg)